-High-Bay Lights And The Competition Out There
+High-Bay LED Lights And The Competition Out There

-LED Lights Versus Metal Halide Lights
+LED High Bay Lights Versus Metal Halide Lights

-One place where you could see metal halide high-bay lights would be in huge box retails stores or even warehouses.
+One place where you could see metal halide high-bay lights would be in huge box retail stores or even warehouses.
 This type of lighting is great for these spaces because they offer great color rendering and provide the right amount of foot candle levels.
 There are a couple of problems that you may come across when you use this type of high-bay lighting.
 For one, it takes quite a while for these lights to warm up before you can actually turn them on.
 You’re looking at about an average of 15 to 20 minutes before you can turn your lights on.
 Another problem is that this lighting does cost a bit.
 You’ll also be seeing some flickering action from time to time.
 Lastly, this type of lighting produces a ton of heat which is really lost energy.

-LED Lights Versus High-Pressure Sodium Lights
+LED High Bay Fixtures Lights Versus High-Pressure Sodium Lights

-You’ll usually see High-Pressure Sodium high-bay lights being used in distribution centers, recreational facilities, businesses and industrial buildings.
+You’ll usually see High-Pressure Sodium high-bay lights being used in distribution centers, recreational facilities, businesses, and industrial buildings.
 They’re inexpensive to buy and are really efficient.
 Basically, operational costs associated with this type of lighting are minimal.
 They also have a long lifespan.
 The only downside you’ll see with this type of lighting is it produces a poor color rendering compared to other lights out there in the market.
 It also takes a while to warm up as well.

 LED Lights Versus Fluorescent Lights

 Out of the three types of lights available in the market today, Fluorescent high-bay lighting is the most uncommon.
 You’ll see this type of lighting in warehouses or industrial buildings a lot more.
-If used, it’s because this type of light has quite a high efficiency and initial costs for this light is low.
+If used, it’s because this type of light has quite a high efficiency and initial costs for this light are low.
 They’re a lot more efficient than HID lights.
-The con for this type of light is it has mercury.
+The con of this type of light is it has mercury.
 It’s toxic and it has to be disposed of in a certain way.
 Also, if you constantly turn this lighting on and off, you’re looking at a reduced lifespan.
-You’ll also need a ballast which will stabilize the light.
+You’ll also need a ballast that will stabilize the light.

-As seen LED lighting would be best for your high-bay lighting needs compared to the traditional lights available in the market today.
+As seen LED lighting would be best for your LED high-bay fixtures lighting needs compared to the traditional lights available in the market today.
 Should you need more information on which lighting system would be best for your space, don’t hesitate to give us a call.
 We’ll be more than happy to help you with a consult and help you figure out the best fit for you!